 The wife held up a small sheet of tablets.

 “Well, guess what fucker?
 I have been on birth control this whole time.
 So you get nothing of what you want.
 You get no trophy wife, no heir, and no life.
 Your family’s kingdom is going to crash and burn just like the suburbs of the lower.”

 The wife spat on the ground and leered at the fires in the distance.

 “I hope my parents were in that explosion, but they probably got paid well for me, so I doubt they were living in the slums anymore.”

-Gunshots fired on the 38th floor, building is now in full lockdown.
+Gunshots were fired on the 38th floor, the building is now in full lockdown.
 Please remain calm as the security makes their way to the floor of disturbance.

-The intercom rung loud in the wife’s ears, she winced as she grabbed for the bottle of drink as the doors locked automatically.
+The intercom rang loud in the wife’s ears; she winced as she grabbed for the bottle of drink as the doors locked automatically.